-The 2019 Mathematics in Industry Study Group workshop will be held in Adelaide at the University of South Australia from 21-25 January 2019.
-The workshop will move to Melbourne in 2020.
+The 2019 Mathematics in Industry Study Group workshop was held in Adelaide at the City West campus of the University of South Australia, from 21-25 January 2019.

 The 2018 Mathematics in Industry Group workshop was held in Adelaide from 29 January – 2 February.
 There were four projects from three companies:

 - Australian Bureau of Statistics: combining publicly available data to infer information about sub-populations

 - ElectraNet: incorporating the stochastic behaviour of new electricity generation technologies into long-term network optimisation